ED Denson: Biography

-On Friday afternoon, April 12, 2024, Eugene C. Denson, known widely as ED, died quietly at his home in Alderpoint, California, according to his wife Mary Alice Denson.

-Music
+Music career

 Around 1963, in the wake of Fahey's location of Bukka White, Denson and John Fahey set up Takoma Records with Norman Pierce as their first distributor.
 The label was a pioneer of what was to become the Indie records movement.
 Denson produced one or two of Fahey's early albums for the label, and by getting Tom Weller to design psychedelic covers for them helped shape John's early image.
 He brought Robbie Basho to the label.
 In the early 1960s, he was the road manager for the Blues Project and then for Mississippi John Hurt, helped manage and produce records of Bukka White, and Skip James, after Fahey located White and James was found by a folklorist in Mississippi.
 He sold his interest in Takoma records to Fahey in the mid-1960s.

 In the mid-1960s, Denson expanded his management activities into rock and, with Country Joe McDonald, published a magazine, Rag Baby.
 He was also music columnist for the Berkeley Barb in this period.
 As a founder of the University's Pretentious Folk Front he produced a concert featuring Allen Ginsberg and the Fugs.
 From around 1965 to 1970 he managed Country Joe & the Fish and Joy of Cooking.
 In 1972, Denson and Stefan Grossman founded and managed Kicking Mule Records, which at first released acoustic guitar instrumentals with tablature and later branched out to include artists such as John Renbourn, Michael Bloomfield, and Charlie Musselwhite.
 Denson has been involved in radio work since the 1960s, when he and Michael Sunday produced a late-night show on KPFA in Berkeley.
 Since 1982, he has hosted folk and blues radio shows, first on station KERG, in Redway, California, and then briefly on KHSU at Humboldt State University in Arcata, and, since shortly after it went on-air, KMUD, in Garberville.
 His show is streamed on kmud.org Saturday mornings 10:00–12:00 am, Pacific time.
 At 25 songs per show, he estimated he had played over 47,000 tunes as of late 2020.

 During the 1970s, Denson spent several summers as a volunteer river guide with Bill McGinnis's Whitewater Voyages, primarily working with inflatable kayaks.
 He was a guide on the South Fork of the American and Klamath rivers usually, and on one Klamath trip met Mary Alice Sexton, who later became his third wife.
 In the summer of 1980 they ran the Grand Canyon on a month-long private trip with Bill McGinnis and two other guides.

 He and Mary Alice moved to Humboldt County in 1980 and for 15 years operated Kicking Mule records from the barn on their ranch.
 After dividing the masters with his partner, Stefan Grossman, in 1995, he sold the remaining masters and the label to Fantasy Records.